vanHeemstraSystems/nodejs-hello-world-docker-image-headstart/README.md

 vi Dockerfile
 ````

 The first thing we need to do is define from what image we want to build from.
-Here we will use the latest LTS (long term support) version 10 of node available from the Docker Hub:
+Here we will use the latest LTS (long term support) version 10 of node available from the Docker Hub.
+Enter the following in the Dockerfile:

 ````
 ## it uses node js image alpine version from image registries.